Nov. 5, 2017

 However, B’nai Brith acted quickly through its legal counsel, sending SFUO directors a letter on Friday afternoon explaining that any vote to endorse BDS could trigger serious legal consequences.
 SFUO directors seemed to heed the warning, as their first move at the meeting was to remove any reference whatsoever to BDS.

-The SFUO’s proposed BDS vote would have violated the notice requirements guaranteed by its own constitution, as well as the student union’s policy on discrimination, which prohibits the SFUO from discriminating on the basis of nationality or religion.
+The SFUO’s proposed BDS vote would have violated the notice requirements guaranteed by its own constitution (page doesn’t exist), as well as the student union’s policy on discrimination, which prohibits the SFUO from discriminating on the basis of nationality or religion.
 It also came on the heels of a failed attempt by activists within the SFUO to revoke the club status of Hillel Ottawa in previous weeks.

 “The proposed BDS vote was not only immoral, but also illegal,” said Michael Mostyn, Chief Executive Officer of B’nai Brith Canada.
 “Student unions cannot and will not be allowed to discriminate against Israeli and Jewish students, especially in clear violation of their own governing documents.